sarthak12005/CodeCollab/JUDGE0_SETUP_GUIDE.md

 ### Error: "Judge0 API key not configured"
 - Make sure you added `JUDGE0_API_KEY` to your `.env` file
-- Restart your server after adding the key

 ### Error: "Authentication failed"
 - Check that your API key is correct